-Growing up I was surrounded by a family who appreciated and cultivated the love of objects. we existed with beautiful and well crafted antiques passed down generation after generation.
+Growing up I was surrounded by a family who appreciated and cultivated the love of objects.
+We existed with beautiful and well crafted antiques passed down generation after generation.
 We dined with elaborate silver and glass for special occasions, we walked on oriental rugs that were threadbare from footsteps of those who went before.
-My mother has elegant, traditional taste, and every room is thought out down to the last detail.
+My mother has elegant, traditional taste, and every detail is considered important.
 My father, a bit more eclectic, would drag home carnival ephemera from days gone by, to my mother’s chagrin.
 My uncle taught me about great art, hanging the modern masters on his walls, and collecting tongue-in-cheek items such as a 3 foot tall marble replica of Baldaccini’s famous thumb sculpture in Paris.

 As I look upon the objects that I surround myself with, I see they all carry from my predecessors: the midcentury modern glass menagerie I inherited from my grandfather; my grandmother's cameo bracelet that I’ve hung on my wall; my father’s old leather chair, well worn and sturdy; the antique silver forks with crazy, elegant shapes…I don’t even know what they were used for, but as objects they are lovely just on their own.

 I am inspired by the ever-changing landscape here in Vermont.
-The ever-changing subtleties of light and shadows and the resulting shapes and patterns are a constant source of awe.
+The subtleties of light and shadows and the resulting shapes and patterns are a constant source of awe.
 Hiking through the woods and noticing the intricacies of the moss, the composition of leaves fallen on the ground now covered with frost, dark branches against the grey sky as they splay out from the trees, or the path of the half frozen river…though I have seen these things a million times, somehow every time is always new and magical, as if for the first time.

 The influence of nature in this way, along with my love for the simple clean lines of Scandinavian design, inspires me to make beautiful objects that even the most discerning animal would have in its den.